Types of CRM Software: Which One Is Right for Your Business?

 Small Business Use Cases + Pro Tips

-While there are three fundamental CRM types, each one aims to improve the quality of your customer relationships and the service you provide them.
+While there are four fundamental types of CRM software, each one aims to improve the quality of your customer relationships and the service you provide them.
 When choosing a CRM, it is crucial to consider the specialized features and functions to ensure that you can address your business requirements accordingly.

 1. Operational CRM